 Designed by Cosmopolitan Executive Chef Gerald Chin, this brunch is just a little different.
 You pay one price, and it is technically “all you can eat,” but it isn’t a buffet, nor do you order off a menu.
 Instead, while a bikini blond spins sexy dance tunes in the open-air café, servers bring you a series of ten around-the-world selections, almost dim sum style, and you eat what you want.
 The offerings range from decadent to healthy, sweet, savory and spicy, and if you want more of anything, just let them know.

-Here’s what they bring you at Bubbles and brunch at Cosmopolitan Las Vegas
+What They Bring You at Bubbles and Brunch at Cosmopolitan Las Vegas

 - A steaming warm caramel-cinnamon monkey bread, so big it could fill you up alone if you ate it all—so be careful!

 - A one-egg blue crab benedict, the soft poached egg over a crisp lump crab cake in Cajun Hollandaise sauce.